SJ23 Tech Tip E11, (Updated 2024-11-21) Bob Schimmel

 VISIBILITY - One should not forget how effective a mast light can be to illuminate the deck for night work or to make yourself temporarily more visible to another vessel.
 Its not regulation of course but if it looks like the other vessel is maintaining a collision course to you, I'd switch on the deck light.
 TOP

-STERN LIGHT - Panache's dim factory stern light did little to warn a boater from running her down at night.
+STERN LIGHT (2018) - Panache's dim factory stern light did little to warn a boater from running her down at night.
 Fellow sailors have commented they didn't see Panache's stern light till they were very close.
 It doesn't help that my boarding ladder blocks some of the light, so I can't blame everything on its size.
-However, I have never been happy with this dim light so an Aqua Signal 25 stern light replaced it in 2018 to ensure the required 2NM visibility with a 1200 wide beam.
+However, I have never been happy with this dim light so an Aqua Signal 25 stern light replaced it to ensure the required 2NM visibility with a 1200 wide beam.

 - The Aqua Signal 25 stern light is mounted on the top UHMW clamp of my anchor light.
 This height creates minimal reflection from the water and doesn't block access to servicing the outboard.
 Fitting the light to the angled pushpit post required a compound cut to ensure the Fresnel light casts its beam horizontally over the water.
 Given the fact that "nothing" on a sailboat hull is straight, this cut was a tad difficult to mark while the boat was on the trailer on rough ground.
 It would have been much easier with the hull floating!
 The external wiring was encapsulated inside the tube with the connectors hanging out the bottom.
 The factory wiring under the cockpit was redirected from the port side to the starboard transom fitting.
 The easiest way to accomplish that is to push a fish tape in, tape the wire to the end and pull it out.
 The factory wire on Panache was long enough.
 Once outside, the wire was terminated with a 2 prong connector, similar to the anchor light.
 The grip of the UHMW clamps on the SS tubes is tight enough to prevent rotation.
 Shown below is a trial fit of the light during a fitting in Fall.